AikyamLab/Expass/README.md

    --explainer <EXPLAINER>
 ```
 ## 4. License
 Note that the code in this repository is licensed under MIT License.
-Please carefully check them before use
+Please carefully check them before use.

 ## 5. Questions?
 If you have questions/suggestions, please feel free to email one of the authors ([Valentina Giunchiglia](v.giunchiglia20@imperial.ac.uk), or [Chirag Shukla](shukla@math.lmu.de)) or create github issues.